A Travel Price Comparison for Florida Daytona Beach vs. Tallahassee for Vacations, Tours, and Honeymoons

 Which is Bigger, Daytona Beach or Tallahassee?

-Tallahassee is bigger, and its population is about 2.4 times larger than the population of Daytona Beach.
-When comparing the population of Daytona Beach vs. Tallahassee, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Tallahassee has a larger population, and is about 2 times larger than the population of Daytona Beach.
+When comparing the sizes of Daytona Beach and Tallahassee, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Daytona Beach or Tallahassee?